skamithi/NetworkDocopt/README.md

 - Support for integration into bash's auto-complete mechanism

+- To install run `python setup.py`

 Example
 - See network-docopt-example for an example of how to use this module
 - For bash \<tab\> auto-completion and bash \<tab\>\<tab\> "show me available options" you must create a small bash script in /usr/share/bash-completion/completions/ like so:
 - cp completions/network-docopt-example /usr/share/bash-completion/completions/

-This bash script will call example.py with 'options' as the last arguement.
-For instance if you type "example.py show ip <tab><tab>" the bash script will call "example.py show ip options" which will return "route" and "interface".
+This bash script will call network-docopt-example with 'options' as the last argument.
+For instance if you type "network-docopt-example show ip <tab><tab>" the bash script will call "network-docopt-example show ip options" which will return "route" and "interface".
 This tells bash what the next options are.